Range Rover Sport: Chassis

 The chassis of the Range Rover Sport was adapted from the integrated bodyframe, semi-monocoque, independently suspended design which debuted on the Discovery 3 in 2004.
 This allegedly gives the Range Rover Sport the refinement and structural rigidity advantages of a monocoque chassis with the robustness of a separate chassis design for off-road applications.
 It also allows for less expensive manufacturing of the vehicles due to a large number of common components.
 Although sitting on a modified version of the Discovery 3's chassis, it is smaller than its more utilitarian sibling in every dimension with a wheelbase shorter by 140 mm.
 Its smaller dimensions and its raked roofline make it impossible to accommodate third-row occupants like the Discovery 3, but as a sports tourer it was never intended to be a seven-seater.
-Brembo front brakes are standard on all models except the TDV6.
+Brembo front brakes are standard on the V8 Supercharged and TDV8, but were an option with the dynamic package on TDV6 and naturally aspirated V8 petrol.